 Raphael graduated from the University of Pittsburgh with a B.A. in Political Science and Communications.
-He received his juris doctor from Drexel University's Earle Mack School of Law in 2010 with honors in the Business and Entrepreneurship Concentration Program.
+He received his juris doctor from Drexel University Kline School of Law in 2010 with honors in the Business and Entrepreneurship Concentration Program.
 Raphael was a member of the Moot Court Board and represented Drexel University in the University of San Diego Criminal Law Moot Court Competition.

 Past Employment Positions